Angela has lived with many inflammatory illnesses. Through the changes in her diet and the use of supplements, her life has turned around.

 Cinnamon and apples are a great combination.
-Whether it be in an apple pie, apple crisp, homemade applesauce, or baked apple slices; cinnamon always makes this nutritious fruit even better.
-Here is a quick and simple recipe that involves the crock pot.
-You can serve this as dessert with whipped cream, for breakfast with pancakes, or as a side at Thanksgiving dinner.
-However you choose to serve it, it will be delighted by all.
+Whether in an apple pie, apple crisp, homemade applesauce, or baked apple slices, cinnamon always makes this nutritious fruit even better.
+Here is a quick and simple recipe that involves the Crock-Pot.
+You can serve this as a dessert with whipped cream, for breakfast with pancakes, or as a side at Thanksgiving dinner.
+However you choose to serve it, all will enjoy it.

 - First, peel apples.
-(If you would like to add nutrients to your dish, this step can be skipped.)
+(If you want to add nutrients to your dish, skip this step.)

 - Second, core and slice apples.
 The larger the slices, the more intact the apples will be.
-With smaller slices, you'll end up with a smoother mixture that has apple chunks.
+With smaller pieces, you'll end up with a smoother mixture with apple chunks.

-- Mix together, so that all apple slices are coated with the mixture.
+- Then mix so that it coats all the apple slices with the mixture.

 - Place butter on top in several slices.

-- Halfway through, stir the mixture, making sure to scrape the bottom, as a darker mixture will sink to the bottom.
+- Halfway through, stir the mixture, scraping the bottom as a darker mixture will sink to the bottom.

 © 2012 Angela Michelle Schultz